cabloy/zova/zova-docs/guide/start/why.md

 ### 1. Solve the drawbacks to mixins

-Users who have used Vue2 may be familiar with `mixins`. `Component instance containers` solve all the drawbacks to mixins:
+Users who have used Vue2 may be familiar with `mixins`. `IOC container` can solve all the drawbacks to mixins:

 1. Unclear source of properties: In IOC, Class performs its own duties, and it is easy to trace the source of `this` and locate its source
 2. Namespace collisions: In IOC, Class instances have their own variable names, so there is no hidden danger of naming conflicts